 Grades for a doctoral dissertation are recorded on the permanent record after completion and approval by the department/school and the Office of Graduate Studies.
 Grades will be either "S" for Satisfactory or "U" for Unsatisfactory.

 The dissertation is not considered to be a publication thus it may be published, in whole or in part, and either quoted or paraphrased, by giving appropriate credit to the relevant department/school, the Graduate College, and the University of Nebraska at Omaha.

-NOTE: The doctoral supervisory committee guides your progress toward the completion of the dissertation, but it is your responsibility to follow instructions on the preparation of the document and to observe filing deadlines.
+NOTE: The doctoral dissertation committee guides your progress toward the completion of the dissertation, but it is your responsibility to follow instructions on the preparation of the document and to observe filing deadlines.

 Dissertation Submission Procedures

-The doctoral supervisory committee guides the student in the conduct and development of the dissertation and approves the final product.
-Typically, final recommendations from the supervisory committee, or supervisory committee chair, are provided to the student at the time of the final oral examination, although details vary among department/schools and individual faculty.
-Final approval of the dissertation is contingent upon approval by the supervisory committee and Graduate Studies.
+The doctoral dissertation committee guides the student in the conduct and development of the dissertation and approves the final product.
+Typically, final recommendations from the dissertation committee, or dissertation committee chair, are provided to the student at the time of the final oral examination, although details vary among department/schools and individual faculty.
+Final approval of the dissertation is contingent upon approval by the dissertation committee and the Office Graduate Studies.

-NOTE: If the dissertation is to be held pending patent issuance, etc., the student must specify this at the time the file is submitted to ProQuest.
+NOTE: If the dissertation is to be held pending patent issuance, etc., the student must specify this at the time the PDF file is submitted to ProQuest (UMI).

-PLEASE NOTE: There may be a fee to submit the dissertation through ProQuest.
-The amounts are noted on their website.
+PLEASE NOTE: There may be a fee to submit the ETD through ProQuest; the amounts are noted on their website.